The Amazing benefits of playing and listening to music!

 If you experience relaxation when listening or performing classical

 music, there is likely, according to recent studies, more to it than just a pleasant experience.
 Dr Susan

 M. Lark, MD, a specialist in preventive and clinical medicine, stated that

 studies show that music causes definite physical effects in the body, processes

 which may actually reduce stress, heal illness and increase our wellness.

-wellness, here are some of the positive effects listening or playing music
+Here are some of the positive effects of music, both

 It can boost

 immune function, helping the body to fight illness.
 Studies at Michigan